Sorry, you need to enable JavaScript to visit this website.

 • Height of alley lot buildings

 We submitted proposed changes to the Zoning Commission on May 19, 2025.
 View our report on the proposed zoning text amendment.
-These changes will be reviewed by the Zoning Commission, with the first public meeting scheduled for May 29, 2025.
+The Zoning Commission reviewed the proposed changes at their May 29, 2025 public meeting and scheduled the application for a public hearing on November 13, 2025.

 What is an Alley Lot?

 An alley lot is a lot that has no frontage on a street, only frontage on an alley.
-Any proposed zoning text changes would only be for alley lots.
+Alley lots have a variety of configurations and relationships to street-facing lots.
+See two examples illustrated on the right.
+These proposed zoning text changes only apply to alley lots.
+Alleys themselves will not be created or closed through this process.

 What is Not an Alley Lot?